joambi/tpf-tools-installers/installer-tpf-tool-intermediate/readme-intermediate.md

 and to the tpf-client to other software.
 When running from the command- line, the recommended parameters are:

-  pd -rt -jack -inchannels 8 -outchannels 65 -nojackconnect \
+  pd -rt -jack -in channels 8 -out channels 65 -nojackconnect \
      -jackname tpf-client -open tpf-client/tpf-client.pd

 Before connecting to the server, make sure to set a name in <Location>
 and all parameters.
-The parameters sr (samplerate) and bs (blocksize) must be the same for all clients.
+The parameters sr (sample rate) and bs (block size) must be the same for all clients.
 The first connecting client defines the values of those parameters for the session.
 After configuring those parameters the client can connect to the server by clicking the top left button.
-Blue indicates connection is established.
-Red indicates that some error occured.
+Blue indicates the connection is established.
+Red indicates that some errors occurred.
 Check the message for the reason.
-Reasons for connection failure include samplerate or name conflict (configured name is already in use by someone else).
+Reasons for connection failure include sample rate or name conflict (the configured name is already in use by someone else).

 Once connected, other endpoints appear in one of the 8 rows.
-In order to establish audio transmission, either of one side needs to initiate the connection by clicking the black square in the left and the other side has to confirm.
+In order to establish audio transmission, either one side needs to initiate the connection by clicking the black square on the left and the other side has to confirm.
 A flashing button indicates the other side is waiting for confirmation.
 Once the audio connection is established, the corresponding button turns blue and the numbered squares indicate the